Get an Appointment with a Lawyer Now

 • Whether the witness has, in the past, made a statement inconsistent with their testimony.

 The fact that a witness has made past inconsistent statements does not necessarily establish that they are hostile.
 The court will need to consider whether the inconsistencies are significant and whether they can be explained – for example, by lapses of memory or lack of intelligence.
+For example, if a witness simply does not remember now, that usually would not make them an unfavourable witness.

 A judge or magistrate may form the opinion that a witness is hostile of their own accord.
-Alternately, the party that called the witness may seek leave to cross-examine the witness to demonstrate their hostility.
+Alternatively, the party that called the witness may seek leave to cross-examine the witness to demonstrate their hostility.

 Cross-Examination By Opposing Party

-When Can Witness Be Declared Hostile?
+When Can Witness Be Declared Unfavourable?

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.

-This article was written by Fernanda Dahlstrom
+This article was written by Angela Cooney

-Call 1300 038 223
+Call 1300 038 223 Lawyers available 24/7 for criminal matters